Water Quality Monitoring Program

 Water Quality – Biological, Chemical & Physical Tests

-To date, our team and our crew of dedicated Citizen Scientists have collected over 900 water quality measurements from the program’s 15 monitoring stations on Lake Pend Oreille and the Pend Oreille River.
+To date, our team and our crew of dedicated Citizen Scientists have collected over 900 water quality measurements each year from the program’s 14 monitoring stations on Lake Pend Oreille and the Pend Oreille River.

-Each station is evaluated for 11 different biological, chemical, and physical tests once per month from June through October.
-Data was collected for the following measurements: water temperature, dissolved oxygen, pH, transparency, total nitrogen, nitrate+nitrite, total phosphorus, orthophosphorate, total organic carbon, and total coliform bacteria and E. coli.
+Each station is evaluated for 11 different biological, chemical, and physical tests once per month from May through September.
+Data is collected for the following parameters: Water Temperature, Dissolved Oxygen, pH, Transparency & Turbidity, Total Nitrogen, Nitrate-Nitrite, Total Phosphorus, Orthophosphate, Total Organic Carbon, Total Coliform Bacteria, and E. coli.

 Taking these measurements on a regular basis helps us understand local waterways and the overall “health” of our lake and river systems.
-Click here to view the data collected through this project as series of interactive graphs or use the interactive map below to view specific station data:
+Click here to view the data for each parameter collected through this project as series of interactive graphs or use the interactive map below to view specific station data:

 Why do we track so many different water quality measurements?